© Crown copyright 2021

 - the treatment of units in a unit trust

 It will help you fill in the Capital Gains summary pages of your tax return.
 This helpsheet refers to acquisitions and disposals.
-These aren’t restricted to purchases and sales although they will be the most common events.
+These are not restricted to purchases and sales although they will be the most common events.
 An important exception is where share reorganisations such as rights and bonus issues, or an issue of shares on a company takeover, are not treated as acquisitions.
 See Helpsheet 285 Share reorganisations, company takeovers and Capital Gains Tax.

 This helpsheet also assumes that the capital gain or loss will be calculated using the actual costs of acquisition and the actual disposal proceeds.
 The section ‘Transferring assets between connected people’ on page CGN 2 of the Capital Gains summary notes explains the circumstances in which you must substitute market value for actual cost or disposal proceeds.